 The Salary You Can Expect As a Career Counselor

-The Bureau of Labor Statistics (BLS) bundles career counseling positions together with school counselors under the School and Career Counselor heading.
-For 2018, median pay in that field was $56,310 per year, or $27.07 per hour.
+The Bureau of Labor Statistics (BLS) bundles career counseling positions together with school counselors under the Educational, Guidance, and Career Counselors and Advisors heading.
+For 2021, median pay in that field was $60,510 per year, or $29.09 per hour.
 BLS expects the job category to grow at a faster rate than average, around 8 percent by 2028.

-Location can also make a big difference in salary levels, with California and New Jersey topping out the list for the highest paying states for career counselors, both with average annual salaries over $72,000.
-In terms of the top-paying metropolitan areas, the Riverside-San Bernardino-Ontario region is the best in the nation, with an annual mean wage of nearly $84,000.
+Location can also make a big difference in salary levels, with California and New Jersey topping out the list for the highest paying states for career counselors, both with average annual salaries over $76,000.
+In terms of the top-paying metropolitan areas, the Riverside-San Bernardino-Ontario region is the best in the nation, with an annual mean wage of $91,540.

 Whether you work in the public or private sector, as long as people need jobs, you’ll have a job as a career counselor.